Collection and Treatment

 Until 1998, Monroe County operated three WWTFs: Northwest Quadrant, Frank E. VanLare and Gates Chili Ogden.
 Gates-Chili-Ogden WWTF had a final discharge into the Genesee River.
 It was determined this point source could be eliminated by shutting down GCO and pumping the sewage flow to VanLare.
 A sewage pumping station was constructed on the grounds of the Gates Chili Ogden facility and the plant was decommissioned.
 The discharge from the pumping station is routed through the new Gates-Chili-Ogden force main to the southwest section of the Rochester, then on through downtown Rochester and north to VanLare—where it is treated.

-Other wastewater treatment plants that discharge into the Genesee River include those from the villages of Scottsville and Honeoye Falls; and Kodak’s King’s Landing.
+Other wastewater treatment plants that discharge into the Genesee River include those from the village of Honeoye Falls; and Kodak’s King’s Landing.
 Each of these facilities has a permit to discharge specific amounts of certain pollutants.

 The county’s VanLare and Northwest Quadrant plants are located on the south shore of Lake Ontario.
 VanLare dates back to 1916 and is the largest WWTF in the county.
 The operating permit for flow is 135 million gallons per day (mgd) with a capability of handling 660mgd during storm events.
 Northwest Quadrant is located in the town of Hilton and handles largely residential wastewater.
 NWQ has a permitted flow of 22mgd and handles 14mgd on average.